Pedogenesis is the process of soil creation.

 Twenty years ago, there were over 20,000 different types of soil arrangements (called "soil series"), with specific characteristics and symbiotic relationships that evolved over thousands of years.
 These soil series can be destroyed in a matter of seconds with a bulldozer.
 There are currently over 3,000 extinct soil series in the USA alone.

-Pedogenesis creates healthy soil that provides us with clean air, water, food and more, so start composting!
+Pedogenesis creates healthy soil that provides us with clean air, water, food and more, so start composting and mulching!

-Sandy soil can have so many macropores and micropores that water and nutrients leach away.
-Heavy clay soil, at the opposite end of the spectrum, has more micropores, so water is held tightly.
-Loamy soil, in the middle, provides both micropores and macropores for the healthiest soil.
+Sandy soil can have so many macropores and micropores that water and nutrients simply leach away.
+Heavy clay soil, at the opposite end of the spectrum, has more micropores, so water and nutrients are held tightly.
+Loamy soil, in the middle, provides a healthy balance of micropores and macropores within the soil structure.